-7.1 Registration fee/ stamp duty
+7.1 Registration fee/stamp duty

-Registration of a conveyance in the Land Register is subject to a registration fee, which for commercial properties amounts to DKK1,660 plus 0.6% of the purchase price or the official property valuation, whichever is higher.
+Registration of a conveyance in the Land Register is subject to a registration fee, which for commercial properties amounts to DKK1,850 plus 0.6% of the agreed transfer price.

-If the transaction is completed as a share deal, the fee for registration of the conveyance is avoided.
-In case of change in ownership for certain companies in certain circumstances as part of a merger, demerger, reorganization or transfer of assets, the registration fee for transfer of the title is reduced to the fixed fee of DKK1,660.
+If the transaction is completed as a share deal, no registration fee applies as the owner of the real estate remains unchanged.
+In case of change of ownership of the real estate as part of a merger, demerger, reorganization or transfer of assets, the registration fee for transfer of the title is reduced to the fixed fee of DKK1,850.